dkaffes/social-proof-section/README.md

 Learned how to combine 2 background images with their appropriate `background-repeat` and `background-position` properties.

+Learned how to repeat an image (the `icon-star.svg`) so as to achieve the given design.

 ### Continued development

 Futrher improve the design decisions and especially when it has to do with the choice between Grid and Flexbox.

 ### Useful resources

 - [MDN background-image](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image) - This helped me implement the combination of background images given in the design.
+Furthermore, it helped me produce the repeating `icon-star.svg` image.

 ## Author